What We Do

 COMAYAGUA BOYS PROJECT

-In 2012, Bill and Lori, through Casa de Esperanza began assisting youth in the transition into their adult lives as they left Honduran orphanages.
+In 2012, Casa de Esperanza began assisting youth in the transition into their adult lives as they left Honduran orphanages.

-Young adults leaving orphanages in Honduras typically do not have any vocational skills, nor have they developed basic life skills, such as banking, balancing a budget, learning to cook, learning proper nutrition, using public transportation, prioritizing their time and finishing their education.
-Without these life skills many upon leaving an orphanage enter a life of poverty and at times return to the streets selling themselves to prostitution, alcohol and drugs, thus continuing the cycle of poverty.
+The issue: Young adults leaving orphanages in Honduras typically do not have any vocational skills, nor have they developed basic life skills, such as banking, balancing a budget, learning to cook, learning proper nutrition, using public transportation, prioritizing their time and finishing their education.
+Without these life skills, many young people leaving an orphanage enter a life of poverty and at times return to the streets selling themselves to prostitution, alcohol and drugs, thus continuing the cycle of poverty.
 Without family and friends supporting them, they are forced to survive on their own and can meet only their immediate needs.
-Without at least a secondary education, jobs are difficult to find, especially sustainable jobs that can support a family.
+Without at least a secondary education, sustainable jobs that can support a family are difficult to find.

-Lori and Bill formed a partnership with local Honduran couple with three boys of their own.
+The Solution: Casa de Esperanza formed a partnership with local Honduran couple, Ada and Chema, who have three boys of their own.
 Casa de Esperanza helped the couple expand their home to accommodate an additional 12 young men.
 Serving as house parents, the boys live in their home, forming a family unit.
 The boys receive a high school education with an additional certificate in a specialized technical skill (such as electricity or metal work).
-They also help with the day to day operation in the home, planning and preparing three nutritious meals each day, assisting with assigned chores and home maintenance, and balancing the household budget.
+They also help with the day to day management of the home, planning and preparing three nutritious meals each day, assisting with assigned chores and home maintenance, and balancing the household budget.
 They also end the day together with a devotional, which the boys are responsible for leading.
 All of this contributes to fostering a spirit of generosity and compassion.

-By learning a skilled trade, they will secure employment opportunities for the rest of their lives.
-Although attending a university is free in Honduras, the cost of books, fees and finding an apartment in the city makes it virtually impossible to attend without significant financial assistance.
-The young men are becoming gifted wood workers and carpenters.
+The Results: By learning a skilled trade, these young men will secure employment opportunities for the rest of their lives.
+Although attending a university is free in Honduras, the cost of books, fees, transportation and finding an apartment in the city makes it virtually impossible to attend college without significant financial assistance.
 Through your contributions, we hope to continue to teach them electrical, plumbing and welding skills.

 Thanks to your generosity, the Comayagua Boys Project continues to thrive.